Why to convert Hyper-V physical to virtual machine

 3. Do not run physical and virtual machine (created by the physical machine) simultaneously.
 It may lead to network conflicts.

-How to convert physical to Hyper-V VM
+How to convert physical to virtual in Hyper-V

-If you want to convert physical to virtual more flexibly, you can also consider the backup and restore way.
+If you want to convert Hyper-V physical to virtual more flexibly, you can also consider the backup and restore way.

 Disk2vhd is a tool to create virtual hard disk of physical disk for Hyper-V virtual machine or Microsoft Virtual PC.
-It works to use Window’s Volume Snapshot feature to produce consistent point-in-time snapshots of the volumes of physical machine.
+It works to use Window’s Volume Snapshot feature to produce consistent point-in-time snapshots of the volumes of a physical machine.
 It allows you to run Disk2VHD on the system and use VHDs to create a new virtual machine conveniently.

 Here are the detailed steps about converting physical to Hyper-V VM.

 Convert physical machine to .VHDX file